mlcommons/inference/edge/object_detection/ssd_mobilenet/pytorch/README.md

 - PyTorch 1.0 or later
 - torchvision
 - cocoapi
-- TensorFlow 1.12 (for loading the weights)
+- TensorFlow 1.12 or later (for loading the weights)

 ### Step-by-step installation with conda